 WICKHAM, C. G. Became KEH Adjutant in 1912 late of the Norfolk Regiment.

 WICKS, Louis.
 1135.
 Entered France 15/09/1915.
 Commissioned as a Second Lieutenant, 3rd Battalion, York and Lancaster Regiment 27/08/1918.
-Returned from working in Chile to enlist at Bishop's Stortford 7/06/1915, moved to Bus Les Artois 13/09/1915 with 'B' Squadron.
+Returned from working in Concepcion, Chile at Weir, Scott and Co. on the S.S.
+"Orita" in Apr 1915 to enlist at Bishop's Stortford 7/06/1915.
+Moved to Bus Les Artois 13/09/1915 with 'B' Squadron.
 His brother Private Edward Hicks, 1135 also served with KEH but as stated above contracted pneumonia at Bishops Stortford, discharged unfit and returned to Chile where he died soon after.
 Born in 1894.
 Served as a Lieutenant in the Royal Artillery in WW2.
 Applied for 1914/15 Star trio from Tonbridge, Kent, England.
+Noted in the South Pacific Mail.

 WICKSTEED, A. F. 9.
 Staff Serjeant Major, King's Colonials